nsidc/earthaccess/README.md

 ds = xr.open_mfdataset(earthaccess.open(results, auth=auth), engine="scipy")

 ```

-And that's it! this code works the same for cloud hosted data and we don't have to change it if we are using DAAC hosted datasets.
+And that's it!
+Just one line of code, and this same piece of code will also work for data that are not hosted in the cloud, i.e. NASA hosted data sets.

-More examples coming soon!
+> More examples coming soon!

 ### Compatibility